By Jestina Blazi – Art in Tanzania internship

 SMALL SCALE BUSINESS is marked by a limited number of employees and a limited flow of finances and materials.

-ENTREPRENEERSHIP is a process of undertakes the risk of starting a new business venture, a person is called an entrepreneur·, an entrepreneur creates a firm.
+ENTREPRENEURSHIP is a process of undertaking the risk of starting a new business venture; a person is called an entrepreneur·, and an entrepreneur creates a firm.

 An entrepreneur is someone who has the ability and desire to establish, administer and succeed in a startup venture alone.